dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 | LoRaWAN SF12 | \checkmark                      | $\times$ |                                 | $\times$ |
 | SigFox       | \checkmark                      | \checkmark  |                                 |            |

-Competition in the LPWAN space, regional momentum and IoT demand will ensure that the various technologies will continue to develop and improve to support more features and expand the network coverage.

-Selected uptake of LPWANs is expected in specific use cases and results show that each technology is better suited to specific applications and their accompanying requirements.
-Sigfox, NB-IoT, and LoraWAN SF12 performed equally well for applications where MCL (range) is paramount, with LoraWAN SF7 doing slightly worse.
-In applications where the main consideration is scalability, Sigfox, and NB-IoT substantially outperformed the LoraWAN varieties.
-However, if battery life is the most important consideration, LoraWAN SF7 seems to have the edge, with NB-IoT performing worse.
-NB-IoT performed the best for uplink throughput, with LoraWAN SF7 coming in second.
-For the downlink throughput and firmware upgradability metric, NB-IoT performs substantially better than the other technologies.
-All in all, NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates.
-It is superseded by LoRaWAN in battery life for SF7.
-If NB-IoT worked with the mobile network operators to reduce its RRC-idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox [@Thomas2018].
+The competitive nature of LPWANs, IoT demand, various use cases and expansion into other territories will ensure that various wireless technologies will continue to grow and increase network coverage.
+Selected uptake of LPWANs is expected in specific use cases due to the uniqueness of each technology.
+Despite this, NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates and is only superseded by LoRaWAN in battery life for SF7.
+Durand suggests that if the RRC-idle phase could be reduced, it could develop a minimal power consumption comparable to SigFox and LoRaWAN [@Thomas2018], and this is possible true using Release Assistance in \S\ref{#release_a}.
 By finding ways to increase battery life, it may just be the 'silver bullet' for all IoT use cases.

 In places requiring deep indoor penetration with 30 dBm path loss, NB-IoT performs well with 8\% outage, while SigFox, LoRaWAN, GPRS are unable to cover 13\%, 20\% and 60\% of locations, respectively, in a 7800 km\textsuperscript{2} area simulated by Lauridsen [@Lauridsen2017].

 NB-IoT's mean energy values are similar to LoRaWAN devices transmitting in SF12 configuration.
 However, best case results (in 5th percentile) are comparable to LoRaWAN in SF8.
 NB-IoT has peak transmission at 220 mA, whilst LoRaWAN at 40 mA [@Martinez2019].
 Although LoRaWAN has the predictable chirp spread spectrum (CSS) modulated signal, NB-IoT only uses this peak power in it's initial physical random access channel (PRACH) [@Thomas2018].
 This shows that with further investigation into the variation, NB-IoT can certainly be on par with LoRaWAN in terms of energy consumption.
 Nevertheless, NB-IoT does guarantee packet delivery if within range while LoRaWAN has a variable packet delivery ratio (PDR).
-The expected achievable lifespan (on average) for a NB-IoT is on the order 2-3 years, depending on the datagram size.
-Nevertheless, sending larger messages (up to 512 bytes) has almost no impact on NB-IoT.
-Simple periodic-reporting applications can model the average power approximately by Eq. \ref{eq:avgpower}:
+The mean achievable lifespan for NB-IoT is on the order of 2.5 years, depending on datagram size.
+Nevertheless, the transmission of larger datagram payloads (up to 512 bytes) had almost no impact on NB-IoT [@Martinez2019].
+Finally, simple periodic-reporting applications can model the average power approximately by Eq. \ref{eq:avgpower}:

 $$P = \frac{E_{msg}}{T_{msg}}$$ {#eq:avgpower}

-From Durand's results it is clear that LoRaWAN SF7 is the most power-efficient, due to the short transmission burst.
-NB-IoT displays the worst power-consumption, due to the extended RRC-idle state [@Thomas2018].
-This can be reduced using Release Assistance as in \S\ref{release_a}.

 If downlink latency is a critical component without battery life constraints, GPRS would be better suited as it requires constant signaling between BTS and UE device.
 Otherwise, applications requiring bidirectional communications of more than 120 bytes per day should use GPRS or NB-IoT, as LoRaWAN and SigFox are limited by duty-cycle since they use unlicensed frequencies.
 In deep coverage situations, SigFox and NB-IoT is recommended as it offers an MCL of more than 158 dBm [@Thomas2018].
 In South Africa, GPRS and SigFox have similar levels of coverage, and the choice in wireless technology depends on data throughput.
 Low bandwidth wireless technologies typically have more range than their high data throughput counterparts.
 That's why SigFox requires few sites to cover vast areas, compared to GPRS or LTE networks.
 NB-IoT should be similar to SigFox in this regard, as they share similar MCLs.

-For IoT devices used in extended coverage situations, such as deep-indoor devices or remote locations, we recommend either Sigfox or NB-IoT, as they offer a maximum MCL of more than 158 dB.
-IoT devices for general use would benefit from the large-scale deployment of the GPRS network, which provides excellent coverage because of its legacy infrastructure.
-It is clear that the extra overhead available in Sigfox, LoRaWAN, and NB-IoT allows for better indoor coverage than GPRS, which means that the LPWAN devices can be used in less than optimal operating conditions.
-Measured MCL correlates with theoretical values.
+In South Africa, IoT devices in deep coverage situations are recommended to use either SigFox or NB-IoT as they offer a maximum MCL more than 158 dB.
+For general use, GPRS provides wide area coverage due to its matured infrastructure.
 In terms of throughput, it's important to note that unlicensed spectrum LPWANs such as SigFox and LoRaWAN are heavily duty cycled, unlike cellular technologies such as NB-IoT or GPRS.

 ## Use Cases {#usecases}